rollercodester/treble-hook/README.md

 npm install --save treble-hook
 ```

+## Go ahead and give the tires a quick kick

+Live code is so much better and more fun to boot, so we created a simple game to showcase treble-hook usage...

+Step right up and play ["Crack That Code!" on codesandbox](https://codesandbox.io/s/treble-hook-presents-crack-that-code-vxcx1) !

 ## Usage

 Contrived sign-in component and a component that displays active user (signed-in user).

+> _But...wouldn't you rather see a [real live code example](https://codesandbox.io/s/treble-hook-presents-crack-that-code-vxcx1)?_

 ```tsx
 import React, { ChangeEvent, useState } from 'react'